Search

 • Be critical of “green” certifications and awards showcased—certifications are good, but actions are great.

-• Ask poignant questions prior to booking with the hotel, agent or concierge.
+• Ask poignant questions before booking with the hotel, agent or concierge.

 • Ask poignant questions when at the hotel and resort as well, making informed choices while on the property.